 Remember that these resources will have more delays the closer you get to the deadlines.
 So be sure to start early and get your questions answered when there aren’t thousands of other parents doing the same thing!

-Get Online Help from Reputable Sources
+Online FAFSA Help from Reputable Sources

 We’re happy to be one of the premier reliable information sources about college funding.
 But we aren’t alone.
 There are other sites who have great information that can be a great benefit to you.

 Be careful, though.
 There are scam sites that take advantage of desperate and time-strapped parents as well.
 Stay away from anyone making claims that are too good to be true.
 And of course, never give out your personal information.

 These sites, along with Road2College, will give you timely and relevant information that will help you as you pursue college funding.